-The legal definition of a child is someone under the age of 18.
-Some legislation in the UK allows young people from the age of 16 to make certain decisions for themselves (e.g. getting married), but safeguarding legislation applies to anyone under the age of 18 because this is the legal definition of a child.
+The legal definition of a child is someone under the age of 181.
+Some legislation in the UK allows young people from the age of 16 to make certain decisions for themselves (e.g. consent to medical treatment), but safeguarding legislation applies to anyone under the age of 18 because this is the legal definition of a child.